Swastima Khadka: 2018–present: Nai Nabhannu La 5 and Bulbul

-In 2018, Khadka starred in Bikash Raj Acharya's romantic-drama Nai Nabhannu La 5, the fifth installment in the Nai Nabhannu La film series.
+In 2018, Swastima Khadka starred in Bikash Raj Acharya's romantic-drama Nai Nabhannu La 5, the fifth installment in the Nai Nabhannu La film series.
 In the film, Khadka plays Ranjana, a teenage girl who shares a romance with Neer, played by debutant actor Abhisek Nepal.
 Her performance was praised by Diwakar Pyakurel of Onlinekhabar, who wrote, "Khadka has acted as stubborn late teen; and she does it quite well."
 The film surpassed two crore (20 million) Nepalese rupees (approximately US$163,500 in 2020) in its first weekend.
 Later in the same year, Khadka had a minor role in the film Chhakka Panja 3 where she played the role of a Brahmin girl who becomes the love interest of a Janajati boy.
 Later, she appeared in Jai Bhole (2018) alongside Khagendra Lamichhane, Saugat Malla, and Buddhi Tamang.
 The film focuses on Jai (Khagendra Lamichhane) who falls for Nisha (Swastima Khadka), but Nisha's sworn brother interferes with them.

 In 2019, Khadka appeared alongside Mukun Bhusal in Binod Paudel's drama film Bulbul.
 In the film, Khadka plays Ranakala, a student driver in Kathmandu.
 The film was selected as the Nepalese entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.
 About her performance, she told The Nepali Man, "Out of all my six movies, I received maximum appreciation [for] Bulbul.
 So this does mean that somewhere there is a solid part of [the] audience that [does] enjoy these independent movies.
 Bulbul went onto its fourth week.
 In this time, for any movie to run into its second week is a very good response.
 So, Bulbul being on its fourth is a huge feat in itself.
 That is why I am pretty sure that an audience who [does] understand such art movies is growing".
 Khadka's performance was met with critical acclaim.
 Prakriti Kandel, writing for Nepali Times, praised her, saying: